For Graduate Students

 Online Appointments for Graduate Students

 Graduate students have the option of meeting with an experienced writing coach online.
-Students will upload their paper in advance, then use video, phone, or chat during the appointment to work with a writing coach in real time.
+Students use video, phone, or chat during the appointment to work with a writing coach in real time.
+Doctoral students should choose “For Doctoral Students” from the dropdown menu on the online schedule to make appointments with Basil Considine, Ph.D.
+Visit our graduate writing website to learn more about making and participating in writing appointments.

 - To make an appointment, visit the Writing Center online at apu.mywconline.com.